 All in for $696.5

 Getting started is easier than you think.
-Sailing Virgins offer courses for individuals in their 20s to early 40s in the beautiful Caribbean.
+Sailing Virgins offer courses for individuals in their 20s to 40s in the beautiful Caribbean.
 We combined awesome instructors and incredible locations to create unforgettable experiences.
-We are the highest rated Sailing Academy in the Caribbean (77 Perfect 5 Star Reviews on TripAdvisor).
+We are the highest rated Sailing Academy in the Caribbean (over 100 Perfect 5 Star Reviews on TripAdvisor).
 Contact us to find out more.